 Chick appealed to the book of Ezekiel and its apocalyptic prophecies about the war of “Gog and Magog” (Ezekiel 38) and believed that these prophecies referred to the end of Islam.
-However, to apply these prophecies to Islam has several problems.
-According to Chick, the prophecies speak of a joint Russian-Islamic attack on Israel, and ends with the coalition being destroyed by “giant earthquakes”.
+However, applying these prophecies to Islam raises several problems.
+According to Chick, the prophecies speak of a joint Russian-Islamic attack on Israel and end with the coalition being destroyed by “giant earthquakes”.
 But on what basis did Chick construe “Gog and Magog” as Russia (Magog) and the nations of Islam (“Gog”)?
-It seems it was just his own interpretation (and one shared by other fanatic Christians), because there is no sensible reason to apply the prophecies to modern times anyway.
+It seems it was just his own interpretation (and one shared by other Christian fanatics) because there is no sensible reason to apply the prophecies to modern times anyway.
 First of all, the nations of Gog and Magog include only a small fraction of what today comprises the Muslim world.
 Only Persia (modern-day Iran) and Libya are Muslim nations.
-So what about the rest of the Muslim world?
+So, what about the rest of the Muslim world?
 Where is Saudi Arabia?
 Where is Pakistan?
 Jordan?
 Malaysia?
 Indonesia?
 Chick deceptively adds that “other Muslims will join” the coalition, but the prophecy does not say that!
 It is very specific as to who will be in the coalition:

 “Persia, Cush and Put will be with them, all with shields and helmets, also Gomer with all its troops, and Beth Togarmah from the far north with all its troops—the many nations with you.”

-As for the others nations (Gomer and Beth Togarmah), they are supposedly referring to regions in modern-day Turkey, but if the prophecy is referring to modern times, then why mention Gomer and Beth Togarmah together, since they both refer to Turkey?
+As for the other nations (Gomer and Beth Togarmah), they are supposedly referring to regions in modern-day Turkey, but if the prophecy is referring to modern times, then why mention Gomer and Beth Togarmah together, since they both refer to Turkey?
 It seems pretty obvious that the prophecy is not referring to modern times but was actually referring to the geopolitics of ancient times.
 Indeed, scholars note that Gomer was a reference to an ancient nomadic tribe known as the Cimmerians.
 However, this tribe seems to have disappeared from the historical record after the 6th century BCE.